ianwlarson/DynamicArray/README.md

 9. Test resizing an array to size 0
 10. Repeatedly filling and emptying the array
 11. Simple case for shrinking an array (when the difference in size is unused).
+12. Repeatedly fill and resize the array with random insertions and deletions